WHAT

 Members also have opportunities to apply for paid WSU internships, travel, attend state and national leadership conferences, rack up resume-boosting volunteer hours, and more.

-OCTOBER 2022 UPDATE: YA4-H! is on hold for 2022, while we focus on other programming, but if you’re interested in volunteering or taking part in the YA4-H! program please contact Alison.White@wsu.edu to join the interest list!
+YA4-H! is currently on hold while we focus on other programming, but if you’re interested in volunteering or taking part in the YA4-H! program please contact Alison.White@wsu.edu to join the interest list!

 WHO